mina-builders-team/anon-aadhaar-o1js/src/benchmark.md

 ## Conclusion and Remarks

-Existing implementation has optimizations available, that can reduce the constraints of some extractors drastically.
+There are opportunities to optimize the current implementation further, particularly to reduce the constraint count of some extractors significantly.

-Also, at the moment `SignatureVerifier` circuit can not be compiled with `forceRecompile` option, since it uses `hashProgram` in `hashBlocks` methods - which is causing circuit limit to be exceeded since `hashProgram` is not seen as cached when `SignatureVerifier` is compiled with `forceRecompile` option.
-Hence, compilatino time of `SignatureVerifier` should be considered together with `hashProgram`.
+Currently, the `SignatureVerifier` circuit cannot be compiled with the `forceRecompile` option because it depends on the `hashProgram` in its `hashBlocks` method.
+When `forceRecompile` is enabled, `hashProgram` is not recognized as cached, which causes the circuit size to exceed the allowed limit.
+Therefore, the compilation time for `SignatureVerifier` should be interpreted alongside `hashProgram`.